It took me a long time to figure out that I was transgender and admit it was true.

 I’ll do my best to explain.

 My gender (or better put, lack of gender) has been the same as far back as I can remember.
-I’ve had an extremely consistent experience of genderlessness, and I can remember understanding myself that way as early as age four.
+I’ve had an extremely consistent experience of genderlessness, and I can remember being confused by the female gender that was assigned to me as early as age four.
 But it was tricky work putting my finger on what exactly that understanding was, and how to describe it back to myself in words that made sense.
-(Not to mention, in this society we’ve only had the word for what I am, “agender,” for a few years.)
+(In this society we’ve only had the word for what I am, “agender,” for a few years.)

 Like everyone, I go about my life experiencing things and interpreting what I’ve experienced.
 Some things, like how it hurts to touch a hot stove, are easy to interpret.
 When the stove is on, don’t touch it with bare skin, because it will burn you.

 Other things aren’t so easy.
 When I entered society as a genderless mind with a body that was stamped “female,” I didn’t exactly come with a receipt.
-Something was always very off with how I felt in contrast to how I was required to behave and present myself (not to mention, how my body developed).
+Something was always very off with the relationship between who I was and how I was required to behave and present myself (not to mention, how my body developed).
 But unlike the stove, it was very abstract and complex, and it took me a long time to figure out what was going on.